tannerdolby/openlibrary/README.md

 todo

 ## Kudos & Other Client Libraries
 Shoutout to the Open Library team for providing a robust set of public APIs.
-The official Python client library by `openlibrary` can be found below along with a link to an unofficial Open Library Ruby client.
+The official Python client library by Open Libary can be found below along with a link to an unofficial Ruby client.

 - [Open Library Developer Center / APIs](https://openlibrary.org/developers/api)
 - [openlibrary/openlibrary-client](https://github.com/internetarchive/openlibrary-client#other-client-libraries)